 A place of peace & tranquility

-The magnificent gardens at Mount Juliet Estate form a haven of peace and tranquility.
+The magnificent gardens at Mount Juliet Estate form a haven of peace and tranquillity.
 There are three main elements to the gardens.
 First, there’s an informal stream and rockery area near the drive, past the Jack Nicklaus Championship golf course, on the approach to Mount Juliet Manor House.
 Then there’s an old, walled rose garden, which has been replanted with a mixture of modern and old-fashioned roses.
 The highlight of the grounds is a walled, ornamental garden, with many charming features.
 In particular, the stunning double herbaceous borders, which are famous for their ever-changing colours, from early summer to late autumn.

 The great houses of the 18th Century reflect a time of stability, when the families who had lived in defensive castles, were able to focus on the good things in life, rather than merely protection.
 The exquisite gardens and majestic woodlands across Mount Juliet Estate, with their variety of native and exotic trees, are a reflection of this time.
 Horizons were widening and people were traveling more, bringing new ideas and styles to their homes and gardens.
 An example of this would be the Japanese style circular window, designed to frame the setting sun.
 The Walled Gardens at Mount Juliet were designed in the 1930s by the noted landscape gardener Marguerite Solly Flood, who was also the Royal Gardener at the time.